centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

     "Missing Authentication Token"
     ```

-    If you receive a different answer or no answer, your machine cannot reach our endpoint, likely due to your network rules (firewall, proxy, etc.).
+    If you receive a different answer or no answer, your machine cannot reach our endpoint, probably because of your network rules (firewall, proxy, etc.).

     > If a proxy access is configured on the host machine, you need to copy the address and port of the proxy to Helios’s configuration file (see section [Network](#network)).